-Rationalisation of data demand into deliverables that benefit more than one stakeholder is the key to maximising data value and reducing time to market.
+Rationalization of data demand into deliverables that benefit more than one stakeholder is the key to maximizing data value and reducing time to market.

-This is when metadata management solutions supporting the methods and techniques needed to frame the data demand and understand the impact on IT Assets, will cut through the complexities of the data requirements rationalisation process.
-Whereas a simple spreadsheet may suffice in the short term to collate the requirements, my own experience recommends having a metadata management solution in your sights from the start so requirements can be migrated to the tool more efficiently when the time comes.
+This is when metadata management solutions, supporting the methods and techniques needed to frame the data demand and understand the impact on IT Assets, will cut through the complexities of the data requirements rationalization process.
+Whereas a simple spreadsheet may suffice in the short term to collate the requirements, my own experience recommends having a metadata management solution in your sights from the start, so requirements can be migrated to the tool more efficiently when the time comes.
 Which is usually a couple of months into this process.
-If you are fortunate you will have this capability established and available.
+If you are fortunate, you will have this capability established and available.